zulfikar2701/AUTO-CURRENCY-CONVERSION/readme.md

 # Auto Currency Conversion

+This project is vibe-coded by Claude Opus 4.6

 A browser extension for Chrome and Edge that detects currencies on any webpage and shows converted amounts when you hover over them.

 Supports USD ($), EUR (€), GBP (£), JPY (¥), and CNY (¥/元) with conversion to any of 20 popular target currencies.